Chemical company to create new headquarters in North Charleston - South Carolina Radio Network

-A chemical company says it will build its global headquarters in South Carolina.
+A chemical company says it will build its global headquarters in the Lowcountry.

 North Charleston-based Ingevity plans to create at least 100 new jobs with a larger headquarters, the company announced Wednesday.
 Ingevity makes specialty chemicals and carbon materials out of wood-based products.
 Its products are used in automotive parts, asphalt and agribusiness.
-The company was created as packaging company MeadWestvaco’s chemical subsidiary following a 2015 merger, but has since become a standalone entity.
+The company was created as packaging company MeadWestvaco’s chemical subsidiary, but has since become a standalone entity.

 “Ingevity has flourished in the North Charleston community for more than 70 years,” President and CEO Michael Wilson said in a released statement.
 “As the largest publicly traded company by revenues in the Charleston region, we are proud to continue growing our roots in this community.”